 If you borrow it for the right reason, then it is a great way to get the ball rolling.
 Borrowing for a good investment may help you become rich.

 Let us look at the above example again.
-James and Sarah both start of with 10,000 each and both have 200 a month leftover from savings.
-Sarah again borrowed 8000 from James but this time uses the money, together with her own 10,000 to buy an apartment for 18,000.
+James and Sarah both start off with £10,000 each and both have £200 a month leftover from savings.

-Sarah lets out this apartment and gets a rent of 200 a month.
-So whilst she still pays James 170 a month for the borrowed money, she now has 230 to save each month (30 as per previous example plus 200 rent).
+Sarah lets out this apartment and gets a rent of £200 a month.
+So whilst she still pays James 170 a month for the borrowed money, she now has £230 to save each month (£30 as per the previous example plus £200 rent).

-Sarah has used good debt to maximise her wealth!
+Sarah has used good debt to get rich!